swipswaps/black-widow/README.md

 # Black Widow (`bw`)

-A Meshnet VPN on Layer 2.
+A peer-to-peer VPN with spiders

 🔥 **WARNING!** 🔥 This VPN, it's protocol and the used cryptography library has not received any formal or informal audit, use at your own risk.